hyperkitty/hyperkitty/doc/install.rst

     git clone https://github.com/hyperkitty/hyperkitty_standalone.git

 Second, change the database setting in ``hyperkitty_standalone/settings.py`` to your preferred database.
-HyperKitty uses two databases, one to store the metadata and other to store the emails.
-Edit this file to reflect the correct database credentials.
-The configuration variables are ``DATABASES`` (at the top of the file) and ``KITTYSTORE_URL`` (at the bottom).
+Edit this file to reflect the correct database credentials, the configuration variable is ``DATABASES`` (at the top of the file).

 Or better yet, instead of changing the ``settings.py`` file itself, copy the values you want to change to a file called ``settings_local.py`` and change